 The University's main cafeteria in Rand Hall serves students, faculty, and employees.
-By the semester, students can board at Rand for approximately \$175 for two meals or \$251 for three meals per day.
-This constitutes a 20 per cent savings compared with the daily cash prices for meals.
+By the semester, students can board at Rand for approximately 15 per cent less than the daily cash prices for meals.
 Students engaging board by the semester should apply at the office of the Director of Food Services.